beccaelenzil/mastermind-backend/README.md

 ## Enhancements

 ### Levels
-Playes can play in easy (code length: 4, digit options: 4), standard (code length: 4, digit options: 8), or hard (code length: 6, digit options: 8) mode.
+Players can play in easy (code length: 4, digit options: 4), standard (code length: 4, digit options: 8), or hard (code length: 6, digit options: 8) mode.
 These level parameters are hardcoded in the `level.py` model file.

 A future enhancement would add configurability to the level parameters.
 This could be achieved through additional routes that allow users to update the level paramters.